alexandru-savinov/BalancedNewsGo/memory-bank/progress.md

 Conclusion:
 The CompositeScore pipeline is functional but can be significantly improved in robustness, maintainability, and user experience by addressing the above recommendations.
 This review provides a clear roadmap for future enhancements and ongoing reliability.

+## CompositeScore Real-Data E2E Testing Strategy – April 2025

+**Objectives**
+- Validate the full CompositeScore pipeline using only real data and services.
+- Detect integration issues, data integrity problems, and error handling gaps that only appear with live data.
+- Assess system performance and user experience under real-world conditions.

+**Scope**
+- All components: live RSS ingestion (as per configs/feed_sources.json), real DB (production instance), LLM API (OpenAI), backend API endpoints, real web UI (browser-based, Cypress-automated), and background jobs.
+- Full data flow: RSS → DB → LLM API → DB → API → UI.
+- Error propagation and handling across all layers.

+**Key Test Scenarios**
+1. Live RSS ingestion to UI display: New articles from real feeds are ingested, scored, and visible in the UI with correct CompositeScore and confidence.
+2. Data integrity: Scores and metadata are consistent across DB, API, and UI.
+3. Error handling: System response to real-world failures (feed outages, LLM/API/DB errors) is validated, with user-friendly UI feedback.
+4. Performance: System remains performant with full live feed volume.
+5. Repeatability: Re-running the pipeline with the same real data yields consistent results, tolerating natural feed changes.
+6. UI/UX: CompositeScore and confidence are rendered correctly in all UI views, with tooltips, indicators, and error messages.

+**Required Tools & Frameworks**
+- Cypress for browser-based UI automation.
+- Postman or Go test suites for backend API validation.
+- Custom Go scripts/logs or Prometheus for job/process monitoring.
+- DB Browser for SQLite or automated SQL checks.
+- Centralized log aggregation (e.g., Grafana Loki), alerting for failures.
+- cron or CI/CD for scheduled test execution.

+**Data Preparation & Management**
+- All tests use the actual RSS feeds in configs/feed_sources.json.
+- Accept feed variability; design tests to validate presence and correctness of new articles, not static content.
+- Log feed snapshots and test run metadata for traceability.
+- Monitor feed and LLM API health before/during tests.
+- Use unique markers (timestamps, URLs) to track new articles per run.
+- Archive test run results for comparison and debugging.

+**Execution Steps**
+1. Pre-checks: Ensure all external services are reachable and healthy.
+2. Ingestion: Trigger or wait for the article ingestion job.
+3. Scoring: Wait for background scoring job to process new articles.
+4. API/DB validation: Use Go tests or Postman to verify new articles and scores in DB and API.
+5. UI validation: Run Cypress tests to confirm new articles and scores are displayed correctly, with proper UI elements and error handling.
+6. Monitoring: Collect logs, metrics, and screenshots.
+7. Reporting: Aggregate results, flag failures, and archive artifacts.
+8. Teardown: Optionally clean up test data if required.

+**Validation Criteria**
+- Functional: New articles appear in UI within expected time; CompositeScore and confidence match backend/API; all UI elements function as specified; system handles errors gracefully.
+- Non-functional: Ingestion-to-display latency is acceptable; no unhandled exceptions or crashes; performance is stable.
+- Data changes: Tests tolerate feed churn; failures due to external outages are logged/tracked, not treated as hard failures.

+**Reporting Mechanisms**
+- Automated test reports (Cypress, Go test outputs) aggregated into a dashboard or emailed.
+- Centralized log collection for backend, job, and UI logs.
+- Flakiness tracking for failures due to external factors.
+- Regular review of test results and flakiness reports for continuous improvement.

+**Summary**
+This strategy validates the CompositeScore system in a production-like environment, using only real data and services.
+It covers the full pipeline, robust error handling, data integrity, and automated UI validation, balancing real-world variability with actionable, repeatable test results.

+---

+### E2E Testing Implementation Checklist

+- [Done] Tooling & Environment Setup (Cypress, Postman, Go test suites, monitoring/logging, CI/CD)
+    - Cypress was installed and configured for UI automation, a Go test suite and Postman placeholder were scaffolded for backend validation, monitoring/logging configs (Prometheus, Grafana, Loki) were added, and a GitHub Actions workflow was set up for automated E2E test runs.
+- [Done] Data Preparation & Management (feed snapshotting, test run metadata, health monitoring)
+    - Feed snapshotting, test run metadata logging, and health monitoring were implemented via an automated script.
+Each E2E test run now archives all feed XMLs, logs run metadata, and records the health status of all feeds and LLM APIs for traceability and debugging.
+- [Done] Pre-checks: External service health validation
+    - Automated pre-checks were implemented to validate the health and availability of all external services (RSS feeds, LLM API, and database) before each E2E test run.
+The pre-checks log the status of each service and halt the test run if any critical service is unavailable.
+- [Done] Ingestion: Triggering or monitoring article ingestion
+    - The E2E automation now triggers the article ingestion job by running the Go CLI (`go run cmd/fetch_articles/main.go`) as part of the test flow.
+The process logs the start, progress, and completion of ingestion for traceability.
+- [Done] Scoring: Ensuring background scoring job processes new articles
+    - Automated E2E test triggers article ingestion, polls for new articles, and verifies that the background scoring job processes them by checking for a non-null CompositeScore.
+The test logs the start, progress, and completion of the scoring step.
+- [Done] API/DB Validation: Automated checks for new articles and scores
+    - Automated Go tests were implemented to validate that new articles and their CompositeScores are present and correct in both the API and database after ingestion and scoring.
+The tests log results and flag any discrepancies or missing data between the API and DB.
+- [Done] UI Validation: Cypress tests for UI correctness, indicators, and error handling
+    - Cypress E2E tests were implemented to validate that articles and CompositeScores are displayed correctly, including tooltips, confidence indicators, and error handling.
+The tests log results and flag any UI discrepancies or missing elements.
+- [Done] Monitoring & Reporting: Log/metric collection, report aggregation, flakiness tracking
+    - Log and metric collection for E2E test runs was set up using Prometheus, Grafana, and Loki.
+Automated report aggregation and flakiness tracking were implemented via CI workflow artifacts and Cypress reporting.
+- [Pending] Teardown/Cleanup: Optional test data cleanup and archiving